 Gemma B. Allen

-A heartfelt plea to help her mother's friend with a complex high stakes divorce led Gemma B. Allen to dedicate most of her professional career to family law.
+A heartfelt plea to help her mother’s friend with a complex high stakes divorce led Gemma B. Allen to dedicate most of her professional career to family law.
 Though an advocate for marriage, she has long understood that, when a marriage breaks down irreconcilably, a client needs strong counsel and caring support with the least amount of stress on the children.
-Gemma combines her unique brand of strategic thinking and compassion with effective advocacy in the courtroom to successfully represent the firm's clients.
-Aggression with discretion in the firm's commitment.
+She combines her unique brand of strategic thinking and compassion with effective advocacy in the courtroom to successfully represent the firm’s clients.

-Like her law partner Ron Ladden, Gemma is a native of Chicago.
-Together they established Ladden & Allen, Chartered, in 1999 to offer professional, caring and accessible representation in the areas of marriage, divorce, mediation, financial settlements, and custody matters.
-Prior to starting this firm, she was a partner at McDermott, Will & Emery and co-head of the divorce division at another prominent Chicago law firm.
+Gemma established Ladden & Allen, Chartered, with Ron Ladden in 1999 to offer professional, caring and accessible representation in the areas of marriage, divorce, mediation, financial settlements and custody matters.
+Prior to starting the firm, she was a partner at McDermott, Will & Emery.

-In addition to running their successful law practice, Ron and Gemma have conducted more than two dozen "think tanks" over the years, bringing together judges, mental health practitioners, clergy, attorneys and other interdisciplinary professionals who are interested in recognizing and addressing serious family law related matters.
-Topics have included "intimate terrorism" in relationships, the law and psychology attendant to custody litigation and its effect on children, the strategy and costs of litigation, as well as the need for more resources for divorcing couples both inside and outside the courtroom.
+In addition to running a successful law practice, Gemma and Ron have conducted more than two dozen “think tanks” over the years, bringing together judges, mental health practitioners, clergy, attorneys and other interdisciplinary professionals who are interested in recognizing and addressing serious family law related matters.
+Topics have included “intimate terrorism” in relationships, the law and psychology attendant to custody litigation and its effect on children, the strategy and costs of litigation, as well as the need for more resources for divorcing couples both inside and outside the courtroom.

 Because of her commitment to family law, including her work with Illinois State Senator John P. Cullerton to introduce a bill advocating pre-marital education, Gemma has appeared on Oprah, CNN’s “Talk Back Live,” ABC and NBC television, network radio and local Chicago broadcast outlets.